ItsMurf/scamwich/py/formSpam/README.md

-##   What is FormSpammer?
+##   What is formSpammer?

-*   Defense is always the priority.
-However, sometimes it can be necessary to incorporate defense and offense.
-FormSpammer defends a users information (who may have fallen for a phishing scheme) and attacks the actors database.
+Defense is always the priority.
+However, sometimes it can be necessary to incorporate defense and offense together. formSpammer defends a users information (who may have fallen for a phishing scheme) and attacks the malicious actors database.

-##   Using FormSpammer
+##   Using formSpammer
 1. Locate the project folder.
 2. Type `python3 formSpammer.py`
 3. Follow the steps within the terminal.